AzureDevOps3/duffney.github.io/_drafts/2017-09-04-UsingDscCompositeResources.md

 ```

 The next thing to do is to apply the configuration to make sure it executes properly.
 To do that you must load the configuration into memory, generate the mof document, and then apply the configuration.
 For this example I'll just use Push mode and issue a `Start-DscConfiguration` command.
 I have the UsingAComposite.ps1 saved on my target machine so I can just dot source it in if you have the configuration open in vscode or the ise you can just load it into memory there.
 Once the configuration is loaded you can generate the mof file by calling the configuration.
 I specified the outputpath parameter because I wanted to specify the directory the mof would end up in.
 After that apply the configuration to your target server.
-As I mentioned I"ll do this with the Start-DscConfiguration cmdlet.
+As I mentioned I'll do this with the Start-DscConfiguration cmdlet.

 ```powershell